deepprakash345/GitWorkflow/packages/forms-next-core/docs/classes/Events.RemoveItem.md

 [Events](../modules/Events.md).RemoveItem

-Implementation of removeitem event.
+Implementation of `removeItem` event.
 The event is triggered on a panel to remove an instance of items inside it.

 ## Hierarchy